UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

 var orderId = "orderId_example"; // String | The order id to update.

+var opts = {
+  'expand': "expand_example" // String | The object expansion to perform on the result.
+See documentation for examples };

 var callback = function(error, data, response) {
   if (error) {